+We sold participation interest in one loan for the year ending December 31, 2022.
 We neither sold nor held participation interest in any Loans for the years ending December 31, 2021, or December 31, 2020.

 INVESTING ACTIVITIES

 We maintain a portion of our assets in an investment portfolio pending utilization for Loan activities or for maintaining reasonable liquidity.
 Our current investment policy requires a minimum of 10% of our principal balance of all outstanding Certificates be maintained in marketable securities.
 Marketable securities may include cash, checking account balances, money market funds, church extension funds, bonds, and stocks.
 All marketable securities are subject to the investment policy statement.